Hi! I'm Julia, or Jules, if you're so inclined!

 While the last name may be deceiving, I was raised "Irish Catholic," growing up just south of Boston by a South Shore father and North Shore mother.
 While some may say such things can't be true, the two met at a romantic little joint by the name of Tia's in the 80's and the rest is history.

-My early childhood consisted of sitting in traffic on 93, stopping by Amrheins for a "quick bite" to "break up the trip" and trying to find the man in the Dot gas tank (it's a wolf).
+My early childhood consisted of sitting in traffic on 93, stopping by Amrheins with my Dad for a "quick bite" & trying to find the man in the Dot gas tank (it's a wolf).

 While I graduated from RWU with a degree in Global Communications & Anthropology and traveled across Europe in search of my "true self," like it or not, my home, my identity was "Boston" all along.

 I moved to Southie, working nights bartending and decided to find something to occupy my days (though sleeping until 1pm was the dream).
-Despite having zero clue what "PR" was, in a moment of serendipity, I was hired by marlo marketing and was one of the lucky ones who was able to find their purpose in life at a young age.
+Despite having zero clue what "PR" was, in a moment of serendipity, I was hired by a local marketing agency and was one of the lucky ones who was able to find their purpose in life at a young age.

-After six years I took leap of faith and joined WS Development, managing all marketing for one of their biggest assets...and then the world stopped.
+After six years I took leap of faith and went in-house with a national commercial real estate company, managing all marketing for one of their biggest assets...and then the world stopped.

 After a few sleepless nights I had a 4am epiphany...I would re-channel my passion and energy into supporting the incredible businesses that shaped me into who I am.
 From the restaurants stopped in to "break up traffic" to the snacks my mother used to muzzle me with so I'd stop singing "99 bottles of beer," I'm turning my someday dream into today, and who better to dream with than Julia Joy, I mean she has "Joy" in her name...it's a no brainer.